Fun Indoor Activities for Kids in Madrid: Museo del Prado Art Museum

 There are paper maps of the museum with little pictures of details of the most famous paintings.
 Don Loco had fun using the museum map as a kind of scavenger hunt, looking for the room with the painting and then trying to match the picture to the larger painting.

 Nota bene: I guess this goes without saying, but a lot of the paintings are quite gory and life-sized.
-Be prepared for some discussions.
+Be prepared for some discussions about why is there so much blood and why are the people so sad in the pictures.

 Comments